 Tier 1 is aimed at developing consistently high-quality teaching across the school so that all pupils have access to good teaching and learning across the whole curriculum.
-We aim to meet the needs and interests of all our pupils through a purposeful, progressive and engaging curriculum which provides opportunities for LOTC, rich learning experiences and challenge.
+We aim to meet the needs and interests of all our pupils through a purposeful, progressive and engaging curriculum which provides opportunities for Learning Outside the Classroom (LOTC), rich learning experiences and challenge.
 Teachers take responsibility for their disadvantaged pupils by knowing them well and responding to their needs accordingly.